Passivation

 Cost-Effectiveness

 Preventing premature failure reduces warranty claims and maintenance cycles.
 According to a study by the National Association of Corrosion Engineers (NACE), corrosion costs the global economy approximately $2.5 trillion annually.
-Passivation is a low-cost intervention that mitigates a significant portion of this risk.
+Passivation remains a low-cost metal post processing solution and surface protection for machined components strategy that mitigates a significant portion of this risk.

 Not all metals respond to passivation in the same way.
 At LAVA3DP, we tailor the process to the specific alloy to ensure optimal results.